matheus-rambo/r_crypto/README.md

     - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/2.
 Now, the user can send e-mails with his content.
     - Mail.py file to help with the send of e-mails.
     - A config file to user configure the e-mail account, and smtp.
+    - *r_cryptography.py* now has an option to send the *encrypted*/*decrypted* and the *keys* over an e-mail.
+And allows multiple receivers too.
+    - Sending unique e-mail to destinantions list, so then can not see who else received the same e-mail.

 - ***Version 1.5.1***
    - *Fixed*: https://github.com/matheus-rambo/r_crypto/issues/31